Th3HoopMan/small-magic-box/src/pages/reviews/horizon-forbidden-west.md

 ![Aloy using her grappling hook](/img/17f0e1ac09d96-screenshoturl.jpg "Aloy using her grappling hook")

 I found myself using this game’s photo mode more than any game I’ve ever played.
 Every few minutes I would stumble into a beautiful frame.
 Whether it was swimming in a sunken cavern, gliding over the landscape, or talking with characters in one of the numerous settlements scattered across the land.
+All of the pictures used in this review were from my personal playthrough.
+I honestly wish I had taken more to capture some of the other environments, but often times I was too engrossed in the game.
 I was always excited to exist in this world.

 ![Forbidden West at night](/img/17f6f9963e433-screenshoturl.jpg "Forbidden West at night")